CopenhagenSoftware/Handbook/README.md

 ## We code defensively

-We code for robustness; this means we need to have a strong defence against the possibility of common pitfall errors.
+We code for robustness; this means we need to have a strong defense against the possibility of common pitfall errors.

 We embrace the following techniques for defensive coding